Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

-Results can be seen in Figure~\ref{fig:results_comp_multiscale}.
-Outcomes concerning Vaihingen dataset are related to the validation set, created according~\cite{volpi2017dense}.
-As can be seen through the results, networks trained with the proposed approach outperform the models trained with the traditional training process.
-This shows the ability of the proposed method to capture multi-scale information from distinct context patches which improve the performance of the final model, independently of the patch size used during the inference stage.
+Results of these experiments are presented in Table~\ref{tab:training_time}.
+For both datasets, networks trained with the proposed approach outperform the models trained with the traditional training process (independently of the patch size), showing the ability of the proposed method to capture multi-context information from patches of distinct size which improve the performance of the final model.
+Also, on average, the processing time of the proposed method is lower than the traditional training process, in which the computational time increases with the increase of the patch size, an expected behavior given that the convolution process using large inputs takes more time than using smaller ones.

+Specifically, for the GRSS Data Fusion dataset, considering only models trained with the traditional method, the best result is achieved by the network using patches of $70\times70$ pixels.
+This ConvNet took around 160 hours to train using 200,000 iterations and achieved 86.93\% of average accuracy.
+However, the model trained with the proposed dynamic process outperforms this result while taking less time to train.
+Particularly, Dilated6 network trained using the dynamic process produced 90.13\% of average accuracy while taking around 81 hours to train.
+This improvement in the performance is due to the exploitation of distinct contexts provided by different patch sizes during the training procedure.
+This process of using distinct patch sizes also speeds up the training, given that small patches (which are processed faster) are also used together with large ones.

+The same conclusions hold for the Vaihingen dataset.
+Precisely, the best result using the traditional method is achieved by the network trained with patches of $85\times85$ pixels.
+This ConvNet took around 325 hours to train using 500,000 iterations and achieved 66.96\% of average accuracy.
+However, this result was outperformed by the network trained using the proposed dynamic strategy, while taking less training time.
+Such model produced 71.96\% of average accuracy while taking around 220 hours to train.

+Moreover, the proposed dynamic strategy has another advantage: while the empirical method would require training several networks in order to select the best patch size, resulting in a greater computational time, the proposed strategy combines all patch sizes during the training stage while selecting the best size for the inference phase, requiring only one full procedure to achieve its final result.
+Hence, overall, the proposed method requires less training time than the empirical approach, while achieving better results.